richardwth/MMD-GAN/README.md

 3. my_test_* contain the model architecture, hyperparameters, and training procedures.

 ### How to use
-1. Modify misc_func accordingly; download and prepare the datasets.
+1. Modify GeneralTools/misc_func accordingly; download and prepare the datasets.
 2. Run my_test_* with proper hyperparameters

-## Regarding the algorithms
+## About the algorithms
 In spectral normalization of paper [1], we directly estimate the spectral norm of a convolution kernel, which empirically is larger than the spectral norm of the reshaped kernel estimated in [2].
 Thus, our spectral normalization imposes a stronger pernalization than the original paper [2].
 As a result, the norm of the signal will tend to decrease in each layer because:
 - It is unlikely for the signal to coincide with the first eigenvector of the kernel
-- It is likely the activation function (leaky ReLU or ReLU) decrease the norm of signal.
+- It is likely the activation function (leaky ReLU or ReLU) reduces the norm of signal.

-We found it essential to multiply a constant larger than 1 after each
+Consequently, the discriminator outputs tend to be the same for any inputs (they are just the biases propogating through the network).
+Therefore, we found it essential to multiply a constant larger than 1 after each spectral normalization.

 ## Reference